On Her Majesty's Secret Service (film): Filming

 While the first unit shot at Piz Gloria, the second unit, led by John Glen, started filming the ski chases.
 The downhill skiing involved professional skiers, and various camera tricks.
 Some cameras were handheld, with the operators holding them as they were going downhill with the stuntmen, and others were aerial, with cameramen Johnny Jordan – who had previously worked in the helicopter battle of You Only Live Twice — developing a system where he was dangled by an 18 ft long parachute harness rig below a helicopter, allowing scenes to be shot on the move from any angle.
 The bobsledding chase was also filmed with the help of Swiss Olympic athletes, and was rewritten to incorporate the accidents the stuntmen suffered during shooting, such as the scene where Bond falls from the sled.
 Blofeld getting snared with a tree was performed at the studio by Savalas himself, after the attempt to do this by the stuntman on location came out wrong.
 Heinz Lau and Robert Zimmermann served as the stunt doubles for Bond and Blofeld during the bobsleigh scene.
 Glen was also the editor of the film, employing a style similar to the one used by Hunt in the previous Bond films, with fast motion in the action scenes and exaggerated sound effects.

 The avalanche scenes were due to be filmed in co-operation with the Swiss army, which annually used explosions to prevent snow build-up by causing avalanches, but the area chosen naturally avalanched just before filming.
 The final result was a combination of a man-made avalanche at an isolated Swiss location shot by the second unit, stock footage, and images created by the special effects crew with salt.
 The stuntmen were filmed later, added by optical effects.
-For the scene where Bond and Tracy crash into a car race while being pursued, an ice rink was constructed over an unused aeroplane track, with water and snow sprayed on it constantly.
+For the scene in which Bond and Tracy crash into a stock car race while being pursued, an ice rink was constructed over an unused aeroplane track, with water and snow sprayed on it constantly.
 Lazenby and Rigg did most of the driving due to the high number of close-ups.